 The principal sources of funding for the charity are philanthropic grants and fees generated through services.
-Philanthropic grants were continued from Trend Micro, Social Entrepreneurs Ireland and the Ireland Funds Flagship Awards as well from donations through the year from CommSec and others.
-Further philanthropic funds were secured from Rethink Ireland and the Community Foundation of Ireland.
-Particular thanks to all of our funders listed here, as well as Lifes2Good and Jim Quinn.
+Philanthropic grants were secured from Trend Micro, the Life's2Good Foundation, Permanent TSB, the Community Foundation for Ireland and Rethink Ireland as well from donations through the year from CommSec and a private UK donor.
+Particular thanks to all of our funders listed here.
 We really couldn't do what we do without that invaluable support.